The Acorn Culture in the Iberian Peninsula

 A man slicing a ham from a black Iberian pig

-Jamón Ibérico (dried ham from a Iberian black pig)
+Jamón Ibérico (dried ham from an Iberian black pig)

-The best and most expensive ham is the one from a black Iberian pig that was exclusively fed on acorns.
-I have tried most types of ham in the region, and this one is indeed something exceptional.
+The best and most expensive ham is from a black Iberian pig exclusively fed on acorns.
+I have tried most types of ham in the region, and this one is truly exceptional.

 Other products

-There are a lot of other acorn-based products people eat there, such as coffee, flour, bread, and biscuits.
+People consume other acorn-based products in the region, such as coffee, flour, bread, and biscuits.
 But you probably heard about those too, as they are also becoming popular in the US.

 The acorn’s significance in the Iberian Peninsula transcends time.
-For millennia, this nutritive treasure has been deeply woven into the region’s dietary and cultural fabric.
+This nutritive treasure has been deeply woven into the region’s dietary and cultural fabric for millennia.

 Its role as both sustenance and a symbol of heritage showcases the enduring connection between nature and the cultures of this vibrant region.